 One of the first steps undertaken to prepare an effective Energy Security plan is the development of an energy profile.
-The energy profile provides an indication of the state's dependence on specific fuel types along with the acquisition, processing, transportation, distribution and marketing systems for those fuels.
+The energy profile provides an indication of the state's dependence on specific fuel types along with the acquisition, processing, transportation, distribution, and marketing systems for those fuels.
 The data will be used to develop measures that will reduce or lessen the impact of energy emergencies and effectively assist in system operation and restoration during an energy shortage.

 Kentucky has a robust network of energy resources and is both a major producer and consumer of energy.
-In 2019, Kentucky was ranked sixth in the United States in industrial electricity consumption per capita.
-In 2019, it ranked 12th in total energy consumption per dollar of state Gross Domestic Product (GDP).
+In 2022, Kentucky was ranked seventh in the United States in industrial electricity consumption per capita.
+In 2022, it ranked 14th in total energy consumption per dollar of state Gross Domestic Product (GDP).

-Kentucky has over 10,000 miles of electric transmission lines, over 1,700 electric substations, 50 operating power plants and two wholesale regional power markets plus the Tennessee Valley Authority (TVA).
+Kentucky has over 10,000 miles of electric transmission lines, over 1,700 electric substations, 50 operating power plants, and two wholesale regional power markets plus the Tennessee Valley Authority (TVA).

-In 2020, natural gas was used to generate 23% of the electricity produced in Kentucky.
+In 2022, natural gas was used to generate 25% of the electricity produced in Kentucky.
 Hydropower generated approximately 7% of the electricity produced in Kentucky.
 Petroleum generated less than 1% of electricity.
 Other renewable sources generated less than 1% of the electricity produced in Kentucky.
-Coal was used to generate 69% of the electricity produced in Kentucky.
+Coal was used to generate 68% of the electricity produced in Kentucky.

 Coal is the largest energy source in the state.
-Kentucky ranks seventh in production in the United States, mining 24.3 million tons in 2020.
+Kentucky ranks fifth in production in the United States mining 28.5 million tons in 2022.
 Most of the coal produced in the state is exported to the east coast.
-Of that used within the state, nearly all goes to produce electricity.
+Of that used within the state, nearly all goes to producing electricity.

-In 2019, Kentucky produced 77.8 Billion Cubic Feet of natural gas (Bcf).
-Overall, less than one percent of the nation's natural gas is produced in the state.
+In 2022, Kentucky produced 86 Billion Cubic Feet (Bcf) of natural gas-less than one percent of the nation's total.
 The industrial sector is the largest user of natural gas in the state.
 Over one-third of the total consumption has gone to serve industry.
 Kentucky has 32,741 miles of natural gas, hazardous liquids, and hydrocarbon gas liquids pipelines, 20 active natural gas storage areas, and two processing plants.
 Kentucky has over 2,500 fuel distributors including approximately 240 propane distributors.

-There is one operating petroleum refineries in the state with a combined processing capacity of about 283,000 barrels per calendar day, four biofuel plants, and one ethylene cracker.
+There is one operating petroleum refinery in the state with a combined processing capacity of about 283,000 barrels per calendar day.
+There are also three biofuel plants and one ethylene cracker.

-Most crude enters via pipeline from the gulf coast although there is a nominal amount of crude from Kentucky and surrounding states refined here.
-The state's consumption of petroleum products exceeds the national average by 18%.
+While most crude enters via pipeline from the gulf coast, there is a nominal amount of crude from Kentucky and surrounding states refined here.
+Kentucky ranks 21st in the nation in consumption of petroleum products, 18% below the national average.

 The Kentucky energy profile can be divided into two main elements.
-One is a description by fuel source of the provider industry with supplemental information on the support structure for that energy source.
+One is a depiction by fuel source of the provider industry with supplemental information on the support structure for that energy source.
 The other is a description of how and where energy is used.
 This assessment can also include an evaluation of the vulnerability connected to its use and location.

-Figure 17: Kentucky Energy Consumption by Fuel, 1960-2019
+Figure 17: Kentucky Energy Consumption by Fuel, 1960-2020

-Figure 18: Kentucky Energy Consumption by Sector, 1960-2019
+Figure 18: Kentucky Energy Consumption by Sector, 1960-2020